 How Polebridge gets its power

 For years, Polebridge was powered by noisy diesel generators and a small solar energy system with 24 panels.
-Just over a month ago, 87 new solar panels were added, meaning that solar is now responsible for most of the energy in the town, except for the propane ovens that cook the bear claws.
+Not long ago, 87 new solar panels were added, meaning that solar is now responsible for most of the energy in the town, except for the propane ovens that cook the bear claws.

 And put away that phone while you’re in Polebridge, because there is no cell service or wifi.
 Enjoy the nature all around you instead.